Prevalence of female genital mutilation: Indonesia

-Female genital mutilation Type I and IV is prevalent in Indonesia; 49% of girls are mutilated by age 14, and 97.5% of the surveyed females from Muslim families (Muslim females are at least 85% of females in Indonesia) are mutilated by age 18 (55 million females as of 2018).
+Female genital mutilation Type I and IV is prevalent in Indonesia (except in Bali, East Nusa Tenggara and on the island of New Guinea); 49% of girls are mutilated by age 14, and 97.5% of the surveyed females from Muslim families (Muslim females are at least 85% of females in Indonesia) are mutilated by age 18 (55 million females as of 2018).
 In certain communities of Indonesia, mass female circumcision (khitanan massal) ceremony are organized by local Islamic foundations around Prophet Muhammad's birthday.
 Some FGM are Type IV done with a pen knife, others are Type I done with scissors.
 Two Indonesian nationwide studies in 2003 and 2010 found over 80% of the cases sampled involved cutting, typically of newborns through the age of 9.
 Across the sites, among all the children aged 15–18, 86–100% of the girls were reported already circumcised.
-More than 90% of families visited in the studies claimed they wanted the practice to continue.

 Historical records suggest female circumcision in Indonesia started and became prevalent with the arrival of Islam in the 13th century as part of its drive to convert people to Islam.
 In islands of Indonesia, where partial populations converted to Islam in the 17th century, FGM has been prevalent in Muslim females only.
 In 2006, FGM was banned by the government but FGM/C remained commonplace for women in Indonesia, which houses the world's largest Muslim population.
 In 2010, the Indonesian Health Ministry issued a decree outlining the proper procedure for FGM, which activists claim contradicted the 2006 ruling prohibiting clinics from performing any FGM.

-In 2013, the Indonesian Ulema Council ruled that it favors FGM, stating that although it is not mandatory, it is still “morally recommended”.
+In 2013, the Indonesian Ulema Council ruled that it favors FGM, stating that although it is not mandatory, it is still "morally recommended".
 The Ulema has been pushing Indonesian government to mutilate girls, claiming it is "part of Islamic teachings".
 Some Indonesian officials, in March 2013, claimed cutting and pricking type circumcision is not FGM.
 In 2014 the government criminalized all forms of FGM after it repealed exceptions to the laws.

 According to 2016 report by UNICEF, 49% of Indonesian girls of age below 14 had already undergone FGM/C by 2015.

+The Government Regulation Number 28 of 2024 regulates the abolition of female genital mutilation (FGM) practice in Indonesia.
+The Government Regulation regulates that "Efforts for the reproductive system health of infants, toddlers and preschool children as referred to in Article 101 paragraph (1) letter A are at least in the form of: A. abolish the practice of female circumcision."

+Prevalance by province

+Both female and male circumcision are rare in the Hindu-majority province of Bali and the Christian-majority province of East Nusa Tenggara, and the practice is almost unheard of on the Christian-majority island of New Guinea for cultural reasons (as it is not practised by indigenous Papuans).
+In Muslim-majority provinces however, the practice remains common (except in Yogyakarta).